-The Multicultural Ambassadors will play a leading role in the AFL Multicultural Round to be held this year in Round 18 of the Toyota AFL Premiership Season.
+The Multicultural Ambassadors will be at the forefront of AFL Multicultural Round to be held this year in Round 19 of the Toyota AFL Premiership Season.

-With the support of Australia Post, the round will celebrate ‘Many Cultures.
-One Game’ and will highlight the community engagement initiatives currently being undertaken by the Australian football industry.
+With the support of Australia Post, the round will celebrate ‘Many Cultures One Game’ and will highlight the community engagement initiatives being undertaken by the ambassadors and the entire Australian football industry.